Matrix compatibility and correlation mixture representation of generalized Gini's gamma: Conclusion

 \section{Conclusion}

-This paper consists of two main contributions.
-First we showed that measures of concordance of the form $\kappa(U,V)=\rho(g_1(U),g_2(V))$ are exhausted by the case when $g_1=g_2=G^\i$ for the so-called concordance-inducing distribution $G$.
-We relaxed the continuity assumption on $g_1,g_2$ previously imposed in \cite{hofert2019compatibility}, and thus our result covers Blomqvist's beta, which corresponds to non-continuous functions $g_1,g_2$.
-Our characterization is useful for determining whether a given pair of functions $g_1,g_2$ leads to a correlation-based measure of concordance; for instance, by the monotonicity of $X \mapsto G^\i(\text{rank(X)})$, the correlation coefficient transformed by the so-called wrapping function, proposed by \cite{raymaekers2019fast}, is seen not to be a measure of concordance despite its efficiency and robustness.
+Our article provides two main contributions.
+First we showed that measures of concordance of the form $\kappa(U,V)=\rho(g_1(U),g_2(V))$ are exhausted by the case when $g_1=g_2=G^\i$ for so-called concordance-inducing distributions $G$.
+We relaxed the continuity assumption previously imposed on $g_1,g_2$ in Hofert \& Koike (2019) and our more general result now covers Blomqvist's beta, which is obtained for non-continuous functions $g_1,g_2$.
+Our characterization in terms of $G$ is useful for determining whether a given pair of functions $g_1,g_2$ leads to a correlation-based measure of concordance.
+For instance, by monotonicity of $X \mapsto G^\i(F_X(X))$, $X\sim F_X$, the correlation coefficient transformed by the so-called wrapping function proposed by Raymaekers \& Rousseeuw (2021) cannot be a measure of concordance despite its efficiency and robustness.

 As second contribution, we introduced generalized Gini's gamma and showed that it can be represented as a mixture of correlation representations of measures of concordance.
-As an application of the mixture representation, we derived lower and upper bounds for the compatible set of generalized Gini's gamma, which enable us to test whether a given square matrix is realizable as a matrix of pairwise generalized Gini's gammas.
+As an application of this mixture representation, we derived lower and upper bounds for the compatible set of generalized Gini's gamma, which enable us to test whether a given square matrix is attainable as a matrix of pairwise generalized Gini's gammas.

 Although we derived bounds for the compatible set of generalized Gini's gamma, the complete characterization of this compatible set is still an open problem.
-Another interesting question is whether any measure of concordance of degree one can admit a correlation mixture representation, which would help to determine the bounds of its compatible set.
+Another interesting question for future research is whether any measure of concordance of degree one can admit certain correlation representation helpful to determine bounds of its compatible set.